 The Colleges are responsible for the development and assessment of student learning outcomes and service unit outcomes in accordance with accreditation standards.
 Although each College has developed its own process and schedule for the development and the assessment of course, program and institution-level student learning outcomes, a common method for tracking data on the progress made is maintained by IRAC members.
 The Colleges are also responsible for developing and evaluating the data elements called for through their site-specific program review models.
+Typically, the committee meets monthly.

-Chair: Associate Vice Chancellor, Information Technology Co-Chair: College Institutional Researcher or Manager Members: Vice Chancellor, Educational Services Director of Software Applications and Development One Senior Programmer Analyst

-One Data Analyst (DAC)
+Chair: Associate Vice Chancellor, Information Technology Co-Chair: College Institutional Researcher or Manager Members: Vice Chancellor, Educational Services Institutional Effectiveness Director of Software Applications and Development One Senior Programmer Analyst One Data Analyst (DAC) Director, Economic & Workforce Development Division

 Others as determined by the Chancellor

+From Each College:

-One Manager involved with Institutional Research unentity Institutional Research Staff (up to 3)
+One Manager involved with Institutional Research

+Institutional Research Staff (up to 3)